Type of Hong Kong companies

 Order – Sole Proprietorship Company

-The partnerships are defined as the company that is co-owned and built by two or more people who get together to operate a business with a plan of sharing the profits amid themselves.
-Governed by the Partnership Ordinance, the partnership have been explained briefly.
+The partnerships are defined as the company that is co-owned and built by two or more people who get together to operate a business with a plan of sharing the profits among themselves.
+Governed by the Partnership Ordinance, the partnership has been explained briefly.

 Advantages

-• Ease of Raising Capital: The partners do not only depend on the personal sources for raising the capital.
-The other sources of the finance involve loans from the banks and the partners extended by combined assets of all the partners.
+- Ease of Raising Capital: The partners do not depend only on personal sources for raising capital.
+The other sources of finance involve loans from the banks and the partners extended by the combined assets of all the partners.

 Disadvantages

-• Sharing Profits: Any profits that come in the business has to be shared amound the partners.
+- Sharing Profits: Any profits that come in the business have to be shared among the partners.

-• Divided Goals and Opinions: The partnerships could split by those partners who oppose the operational procedures, business goals, and management strategies.
+- Divided Goals and Opinions: The partnerships could be split by those partners who oppose the operational procedures, business goals, and management strategies.
 The many personal controversies that have chances of arising during the progression of the business could hurt the company as a whole.

-• No protection of personal assets: Just like the sole-proprietorships, the partners in this type of Hong Kong company can be personally accountable for the company losses and debts.
+- No protection of personal assets: Just like the sole-proprietorships, the partners in this type of Hong Kong company can be personally accountable for the company’s losses and debts.
 Along with this, there is no protection of the personal assets that can be used to pay off the losses and liabilities of the business.
-The assets can be the partners’ shares, car, house, etc.
+The assets can be the partners’ shares, a car, a house, etc.

 Note: Startupr does not recommend this company type for non-Hong Kong resident as there are further difficulties in incorporation for people residing outside of Hong Kong.

 The limited by guarantee type of Hong Kong limited liability company has no share capital.
-Rather than the shareholders, the members of the company undertake the duty to donate a predetermined amount to the accounts of the business that grows due in the case of the firm being wound up.
-This type of business has some excellent advantages such as the members can enjoy the limited liability and preserve the democratic control on all the matters.
-Usually for association, charity , or other kind of a nonprofit organization.
+Rather than the shareholders, the members of the company undertake the duty to donate a predetermined amount to the accounts of the business that grows in the case of the firm being wound up.
+This type of business has some excellent advantages, such as the members can enjoy the limited liability and preserve the democratic control on all matters.
+Usually, for an association, charity, or other kind of nonprofit organization.

 Advantages

-• No Shareholders: The reason this is a good point is that the company can have guarantors rather than the shareholders, making this fitting for the voluntary type of organizations.
-These people would agree to donate a fixed amount as a guarantee that would be used for the company debts for the insolvency of the firm.
+- No Shareholders: The reason this is a good point is that the company can have guarantors rather than the shareholders, making this fitting for the voluntary type of organizations.
+These people would agree to donate a fixed amount as a guarantee that would be used for the company’s debts in the event of the firm’s insolvency.

 Disadvantages